InvadingOctopus/octopuskit/Documentation/Usage Guide.md

     > Enter the URL for the GitHub [repository][repository].
 Download the "develop" branch for the latest version.

-2. Create an instance of `OctopusGameCoordinator`.
+2. Create an instance of `OKGameCoordinator`.

     ```
-    let gameCoordinator = OctopusGameCoordinator(
+    let gameCoordinator = OKGameCoordinator(
-        states: [OctopusGameState()], // A placeholder for now.
+        states: [OKGameState()], // A placeholder for now.
-        initialStateClass: OctopusGameState.self)
+        initialStateClass: OKGameState.self)
     ```

     > The game coordinator is the top-level "controller" (in the Model-View-Controller sense) that manages the global state of your game.

-    > If your game needs to share complex logic or data across multiple scenes, you may create a subclass of `OctopusGameCoordinator`.
+    > If your game needs to share complex logic or data across multiple scenes, you may create a subclass of `OKGameCoordinator`.

 3. Displaying OctopusKit content in your view hierarchy requires different steps depending on whether you use SwiftUI or AppKit/UIKit: